politicalphysicist/politicalphysicist.github.io/content/Politics/leftOfCorbyn.md

 admit that his politics aren't _that_ radical.
-He's promised significant public investment, a move away from fossil fuels, faster Internet connections, stronger collective bargaining, and a number of other extremely welcome measures which nonetheless would keep Britain a firmly capitalism society.
-The only industry which he's promised to nationalise is rail, which is so obviously sensible that even a majority of Tory voters support it, and possibly portions of the bus network.
+He's promised significant public investment, a move away from fossil fuels, faster Internet connections, stronger collective bargaining, and a number of other extremely welcome measures under which Britain nonetheless remain a firmly capitalism society.
+The only industry which he's promised to nationalise is rail (which is so obviously sensible that even a majority of Tory voters support it) and possibly portions of the bus network.
 This barely scratches the surface of the nationalisations overseen by
 [Clem Attlee's](https://en.wikipedia.org/wiki/Clement_Attlee) postwar